trafiklab/trafiklab.se/content/api/trafiklab-apis/sl/_index.md

 SL's APIs is a collection of 7 APIs which provide information about planned and realtime traffic.

 {{% info %}}
 SL has updated their API's.
-7 API's has become 5:
+7 API's have become 5:
 <ul>
 <li>SL Transport (new: has replaced Departures v4 & Stops and lines v2)
 <li>SL Deviations (new: has replaced Service Alerts & Traffic Status)